-‘Let’s Talk Money’ is a financial literacy program that aims to support the economic empowerment of immigrant and refugee women living in the northern metropolitan region of Victoria.
+‘Let’s Talk Money’ is a financial literacy program that aims to support the economic empowerment of migrant and refugee women living in the northern metropolitan region of Melbourne.

-A unique financial literacy program that uses a bilingual, peer educator approach, ‘Let’s Talk Money’ recruits, employs and skills up women from diverse cultural backgrounds, to deliver practical, tailored financial literacy and money-management workshops to women in their own language and communities, covering:
+A unique financial literacy program that uses a bilingual, peer educator/trainer approach, ‘Let’s Talk Money’ recruits, employs and skills up women from diverse cultural backgrounds to deliver practical, tailored financial literacy and money-management workshops to women in their own language and communities, covering:

 - financial goal-setting

 - Improve the financial literacy and capability of women from migrant and refugee backgrounds

 - Increase women’s inclusion and participation in civic life with sound financial knowledge

 - Break linguistic, cultural and structural barriers to accessing financial knowledge

 - Promote leadership skills in women from migrant and refugee backgrounds.